dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/components/empty-state/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Empty states | Implementation
+  title: Empty state | Implementation
 ---

 State zero or the empty state is the moment in the app where there is no data to display in the UI.
 It is most commonly used when a new feature is developed or a user interacts with the page for the first time.
 It can also be used when all data is deleted or unavailable.